liufengting/FTIndicator/README.md

 // show with image
 [FTIndicator showNotificationWithImage:[UIImage imageNamed:@"maps_icon"]
 								   title:@"Here is a notification title."
                                message:@"Here is a notification message."];

 // show without image
 [FTIndicator showNotificationWithTitle:@"Here is a notification title."
-								message:@"Here is a notification message.
-Try to swipe it up or tap at 'Dismiss Notification' cell"];
+								message:@"Here is a notification message."];

 // dismiss manually
 [FTIndicator dismissNotification];